smbc-digital/service-boilerplate/README.md

 ```

 ## Makefile
 There are some additional scripts available within the boilerplate, which can perform certain tasks.
-They are as follows:
+When run, these ask a set of questions.
+These are all mandatory to complete the given task.
+Please make sure you have the appropriate permissions to both Git and Team City before running these as the errors that occur aren't always the clearest.

 Project setup including initalising git-crypt
 ```
 make setup
 ```
+This asks for the url of the remote repo and the relative path to you local gpg keystore.

 Pipeline creation: